mzaradzki/quant-finance-student-quizz/quizz_list.md

 	A.	Yield to maturity at the time of the investment
 	B.	Prevailing yield to maturity at the time interest payments are received
 	C.	Coupon rate

-	12. Consider a $1,000 par value bond with a 7% annual coupon.
+	Consider a $1,000 par value bond with a 7% annual coupon.
 The bond pays interest annually.
 There are 2 years remaining until maturity.
 What is the current yield on the bond assuming that the required return on the bond is 10%?
 Use simple compounding.
 	A.	0.1
 	B.	0.0738
 	C.	0.05

-	13. Ghanshyam group’s economics department has forecast that interest rates are going to change by 70 basis points.
+	Ghanshyam group’s economics department has forecast that interest rates are going to change by 70 basis points.
 Vijay, a fixed-coupon bond portfolio manager with asset value of $120.00 million at Ghanshyam Group, forecasts that the portfolio’s value will increase by $2.2 million if interest rates fall and will decrease by $2.0 million if interest rates rise.
 Which of the following choices is closest to the portfolio’s effective duration?
 	A.	4.3
 	B.	3.6
 	C.	3.50

-	14. What bond type does the following price-yield curve represent and at which yield level is convexity equal to zero?
+	What bond type does the following price-yield curve represent and at which yield level is convexity equal to zero?
 	A.	Callable bond with convexity close to zero at y2
 	B.	Callable bond with convexity close to zero at y1 and y3
 	C.	Puttable bond with convexity close to zero at y2

-	15. Which of the following five year bonds has the lowest interest rate sensitivity?
+	Which of the following five year bonds has the lowest interest rate sensitivity?
 	A.	Floating rate bond
 	B.	Option-free 5% coupon bond
 	C.	Zero-coupon bond

-	16. A zero-coupon bond with a maturity of 10 years has an annual effective yield of 10%.
+	A zero-coupon bond with a maturity of 10 years has an annual effective yield of 10%.
 What is the closest value for its modified duration?
 	A.	10
 	B.	100
 	C.	9

-	17. With any other factors remaining unchanged, which of the following statements regarding bonds is not valid?
+	With any other factors remaining unchanged, which of the following statements regarding bonds is not valid?
 	A.	The price of a callable bond increases when interest rates increase
 	B.	Issuance of a callable bond is equivalent to a short position in a straight bond plus a long call option on the bond price
 	C.	The put feature in a puttable bond lowers its yield compared with the yield of an equivalent straight bond

-	18. A newly issued 8% bond that pays semiannual coupons has principal value of $1,000 with a bond life of 1 year and a yield of 6% per year.
+	A newly issued 8% bond that pays semiannual coupons has principal value of $1,000 with a bond life of 1 year and a yield of 6% per year.
 The Macaulay Duration of the bond is 0.9809 and convexity is 1.3780.
 If the yield changes from 6% to 6.5%, then the statement that best describes the actual bond price change is:
 	A.	Bond's actual price change is -4.83 and predicted price change according to formula that adjusts for both convexity and duration is -4.73
 	B.	Bond's actual price change is -5.052996 and predicted price change according to a formula that adjusts for both convexity and duration is -4.85
 	C.	Bond's actual price change is -4.83 and predicted price change according to a formula that adjusts for both convexity and duration is -4.83

-	19. Of the following bonds, which one will suffer the largest proportional price increase after a decrease in interest rates of 10 basis points?
+	Of the following bonds, which one will suffer the largest proportional price increase after a decrease in interest rates of 10 basis points?
 Assume the annual yield is 7%.
 	A.	A zero-coupon bond maturing in 5 years
 	B.	A coupon-paying bond, with Macaulay Duration of 3.81 years and convexity of 16.39 years squared
 	C.	A bond with a coupon of 10% maturing in 10 years that is immediately callable

-	20. A 10-year, 8% coupon bond currently sells for $90.
+	A 10-year, 8% coupon bond currently sells for $90.
 A 10-year, 4% coupon bond current 1 sells for $80.
 What is the 10-year zero rate?
 	A.	5.7%
 	B.	6.4%
 	C.	3.57%

-	*/
+## Questions compiler by Jussieu students during interviews
 // http://www.proba.jussieu.fr/IFMA/documents/Questions%20entretiens.pdf

 	Qu’est qu’un contrat forward ?
 Qu’est ce que le prix forward ?
 	Qu’est qu’une option lookback, une obligation, un swap de taux, un swaption, un caplet, un floorlet...

-	Qu’est ce qu’un taux d’interet ?
-Un taux de repo ?
+	Qu’est ce qu’un taux taux de repo ?
 Un dividende ?

 	Qu’est ce que la volatilite ?
 La volatilite historique ?
 La volatilite implicite ?

 	Quel est le lien entre la volatilite implicite et la volatilite historique ?

 	Qu’est ce que le smile de volatilite ?
 Pourquoi n’est-il pas plat ?
-Mais encore

 	Enoncez le theoreme de Girsanov.
 A quoi sert-il en finance ?